-- 1. In negotiating the ESP agreement, the Academy Board shall budget adequate resources to fulfill its Contract requirements which may include, but are not limited to: oversight of the Academy's ESP; negotiation of the Contract and any amendments; payment of staff costs, insurance required under the Academy's lease, ESP agreement and the Contract; annual financial audit; the Academy Board's legal counsel, consultants, recording secretary and any other such cost necessary for Academy Board operations. - 2.
+- In negotiating the ESP agreement, the Academy Board shall budget adequate resources to fulfill its Contract requirements which may include, but are not limited to: oversight of the Academy's ESP; negotiation of the Contract and any amendments; payment of staff costs, insurance required under the Academy's lease, ESP agreement and the Contract; annual financial audit; the Academy Board's legal counsel, consultants, recording secretary and any other such cost necessary for Academy Board operations. - 2.
 The Academy Board shall be responsible for determining the budget reserve amount included as part of the Academy's annual budget.
-In addition, the Academy Board is responsible for implementing fiscal policies that will assist the Academy in attaining the stated budget reserve amount. - 3.
+In addition, the Academy Board is responsible for implementing fiscal policies that will assist the Academy in attaining the stated budget reserve amount.
+Any reserve amount less than three percent (3%) of anticipated State School Aid shall be approved by the Charter Schools Office.
+If the State adopts legislation reducing an Academy's school aid due to reserves greater than fifteen percent (15%), as proposed, or some other amount, anticipated reserves greater than that amount shall also be approved by the Charter Schools Office. - 3.
 The ESP shall present to the Academy Board, on a frequency established by the Academy Board, a detailed reconciliation of budgeted to actual revenues and expenditures, with an explanation of variances.
-Also, the ESP shall present to the Academy Board, on a frequency determined by the Academy Board, a detailed schedule of expenditures at object level for review and approval by the Academy Board. - 4.
+Also, the ESP shall present to the Academy Board, on a frequency determined by the Academy Board, a detailed schedule of expenditures at object level for review and approval by the Academy Board.
+The foregoing presentations shall be in a form and format acceptable to the Academy Board and are to be provided to all Academy Board members not less than three working days prior to the Board meeting at which the information will be considered. - 4.
 The Academy Board shall be informed of the level of compensation and fringe benefits provided to employees of the ESP assigned to the Academy.